CloudCoinConsortium/CloudBank-V1/README.md

-# CLOUDBANK VERSION 9-22-2017
+# CLOUDBANK VERSION 10-22-2017

 The purpose is to allow software to pown coins.

+NOTE: To Stop Replay attacks and other sercurity concenrs, HTTPS is required.

 To do this, four services are available:
 1. Print Welcome